ENEMY SOLDERS ARE MARCHING THROUGH THE STREETS OF YOUR HOMETOWN

 RAW & VISCERAL

-Yet, in this desolation, there's a stark beauty — the resilient sunsets painting the sky above the war-torn structures, the stubborn wildflowers breaking through cracks in the asphalt.
-This dichotomy of destruction and natural beauty serves as a poignant canvas, reflecting both the despair and the undying hope that drives our characters.
+Yet, in this desolation, there's beauty.
+Vibrant sunsets paint the sky above the war-torn structures and stubborn wildflowers break through cracks in the asphalt.
+This dichotomy of destruction and natural beauty serves as our canvas, reflecting both the despair and the undying hope that drives our characters.

 STYLE & TONE